 Although the SIP server does not identify phone conversations, it can record all received messages in a database.
-An external application can then match the messages related to a particular phone conversation.
+An external application can then match the messages related to the same phone conversation.
 The phone conversation can be identified by the tag of the originating SIP phone (tag=fce371520693b722) [rfc3261, p.12], by the tag of the callee SIP phone (tag=352ec99f5ffd23cf) [rfc3261, p.14-15], and by the Call-Id field (8c80d06175b1eb80@192.168.1.10).
-The tags and the Call-Id field are generated by endpoint SIP phones and are maintained by them constantly during the phone conversation.
-Tag parameters are random strings, while Call-Id is generated by a combination of a random string and the originating phone's host name or IP address.
+The tags and the Call-Id field are generated by endpoint SIP phones and are maintained by them constant during the phone conversation.
+Tag parameters are random strings, Call-Id is generated by a combination of a random string and the originating phone's host name or IP address.
 The combination of the To tag, From tag, and Call-ID completely defines a peer-topeer SIP relationship between two SIP phones and is referred to as a dialog [rfc3261, p.12].

-Since a phone call (i.e. an SIP dialog) consists of several transactions, and SER does not keep information about transactions throughout a particular phone call, the consequence is that SER does not know that a call is on-going, nor can SER calculate the length of an ended or active call.
-Neither can SER terminate a phone call.
-However, SER can store the times at which an INVITE (or ACK) and a BYE message are received and record this info together with the Call-Id.
+Since a phone call (i.e. a SIP dialog) consists of several transactions, and SER does not keep information about transactions throughout a particular phone call, the consequence is that SER does not know even that a call is on-going, nor can SER calculate the length of an ended or active call.
+Neither SER can terminate a phone call.
+However, SER can store when an INVITE (or ACK) and a BYE message are received and record this info together with the Call-Id.
 A billing application can then match the INVITE with the BYE and calculate the lengths of calls [SER Getting Started, p.9].

-The dialog of the printout is demonstrated by the following diagram:
+The dialog of the printout can be demonstrated by the following diagram:

 During the phone conversation there are two transactions with INFO messages.
-These transactions correspond to transmissions of DTMF signals via SIP messages.
+These transactions correspond to transmission of DTMF signals via SIP messages.
 The first INFO message tells that the digit "2" is pressed on the calling phone for 4800 milliseconds.
-The second INFO message tells that the digit "3" is pressed on the called phone for 480 milliseconds.
-To make sure that SIP INFO messages are transmitted, we must specify the transmission of DTMF signals with SIP messages to SIP phones:
+The second INFO message tells that the digit "3" is pressed on the callee phone for 480 milliseconds.
+To make sure that SIP INFO messages are transmitted, we must specify in SIP phones the transmission of DTMF signals with SIP messages:

-Ø Gran dstream Device e Configuration - Windows Internet 🔳 G - · 🙋 http://192.168.1.1 10/dologin.htm  🖌 🖌 Live Search 🚖 🏤 🏉 Grandstream Device ( Configuration 👘 🔹 🗟 🔹 🖶 🖻 Page 🕶 🎯 To Offhook Auto-Dial: (User ID/extension to dial automatic offhook) Enable Call Features: No Yes (if Yes, Call Forwarding &amp; Call-Waiting-Disable a locally) Disable Call-Waiting: Send DTMF: DTMF Payload Type: 101 Send Flash Event: ⊙ No ○ Yes (Flash will be sent as a DTMF event if set to Yes) S Done [hmp]
+- Ø Gra ndstream Device e Configuration - Windows Internet 🔳 $\bigcirc \bigcirc$  🙋 http://192.168.1.1 10/dologin.htm  🖌 🖌 Live Search 🚖 🏟 6 Grandstream Device Configuration 📄 🚳 🔹 🗟 🔹 🖶 🖻 Page 🖛 🎯 To Offhook Auto-Dial: (User ID/extension to dial automatic offhook) Enable Call Features: No Yes (if Yes, Call Forwarding &amp; Call-Waiting-Disable a locally) Disable Call-Waiting: Send DTMF: ○ No ⊙ Yes in-audio □ via RTP (RFC2833) ☑ via SIP INFO DTMF Payload Type: 101 Send Flash Event: ⊙ No ○ Yes (Flash will be sent as a DTMF event if set to Yes) Done 🔹 👔 🖓 Internet 🔍 1000 [hmp]

-From the printout we deduce that when the call is successfully answered, the ACK message (branch=z9hG4bK9678e44f4ea235df) no longer belongs to the transaction of the INVITE message (branch=z9hG4bKf3c60221ce03445c).
-This is the reason why, in section 2.5 where the Record-Route header was not used, the ACK message bypassed the proxy server.
+From the printout we deduce that when the call is successfully answered, the ACK message (branch=z9hG4bK9678e44f4ea235df) does not belong anymore to the transaction of the INVITE message (branch=z9hG4bKf3c60221ce03445c).
+This is the reason why in section 2.5 where Record-Route header was not used, the ACK message bypassed the proxy server.

-It is important to remember that the Record-Route header only gives instructions to endpoint SIP phones to add the corresponding Route headers to all SIP requests during the entire duration of the phone call.
-Therefore, it is the two endpoint SIP phones that are responsible for ensuring that the Route headers are added to all messages associated with the active call.
+It is important to recall, that Record-Route header gives only instructions to endpoint SIP phones to add the corresponding Route headers to all SIP requests during the entire duration of the phone call.
+Therefore, it is the two endpoint SIP phones that are in charge to follow that the Route headers are added to all messages associated to the active call.
 The endpoint SIP phones are obviously aware of the active phone call, but not the SIP proxy.